jalvesaq/zotcite/README.md

     pandoc_args: ['-F', 'zotref', '-F', 'pandoc-citeproc']
 ```

+Note: The Windows operating system doesn't know that `zotref` should be run by
+Python.
+Please, tell me if you know how to solve this issue.

 To open the reference's attachment as registered in Zotero's database, put the
 cursor over the citation key and press `<Leader>zo` in Normal mode.